 bartender at the Roadhouse (Bang Bang) and a croupier and dealer at One

 Eyed Jack's.
 He engaged in abusive sex with Laura the night she was

 killed, but was knocked out before her murder.
 He was arrested for the

-murder of Laura Palmer and the attempted murder of Ronette Pulaski, and when he threatened Harry Truman's life he was shot
+murder of Laura Palmer and the attempted murder of Ronette Pulaski.
+When he threatened Harry Truman's life, he was shot

 in the arm by Andy Brennan.
 While sleeping in the